Wirless/brutefight/MIGRATION_PLAN.md

 - ✅ Enhanced OreManager with fallback mechanisms for ore creation
 - ✅ Updated Ore.js to provide proper constructor functions for OreManager
 - ✅ Added initialization of required global objects (hitRocks, rockHitTimes, rockParticles)
+- ✅ Implemented ExperienceOrbManager in systems/experienceOrbs.js to fix the undefined playerManager error
+- ✅ Added null checks for method binding in UI components to prevent "cannot read properties of undefined" errors
+- ✅ Added missing methods to EquipmentUI including createEmptySlotIcon, createQuickbar, updateSlot, and makeDraggable

 ## Migration Steps
 1. ✅ Extract core logic into separate components